sebGilR/tictactoe/README.md

 ## Start the game

 - Clone/download this repo and change directory into the tictactoe folder.
-- Run "ruby bin/main.rb"
+- Run "ruby bin/main.rb run"

 ## Test the game

-- Comment lines 142 and 143 from bin/main.rb to avoid execution while testing.
 - Run the "rspec" command from the root folder of the project.

 ## Screenshot